Frequently Asked Questions

 The program offers two options, and your price will depend on which option you enroll in:

-It helps to remember that the Foxborough Power Forward price is a long-term price, while National Grid’s price changes every six months for residential and commercial customers and every 3 months for industrial customers, and future prices are not known.
+It helps to remember that the Foxborough Power Forward price is a long-term price, while National Grid’s price changes every 6 months for residential and commercial customers and every 3 months for industrial customers, and future prices are not known.

 Foxborough Power Forward does offer the potential for savings compared with National Grid’s Basic Service, however, savings compared to National Grid’s Basic Service price cannot be guaranteed.

-This is because Foxborough Power Forward prices are long-term prices that are fixed until October 2022, while National Grid’s Basic Service prices are short-term prices that change every 6 months for residential and commercial customers and every 3 months for industrial customers and future prices are not known.
+This is because Foxborough Power Forward prices are long-term prices that are fixed until November 2024, while National Grid’s Basic Service prices are short-term prices that change every 6 months for residential and commercial customers and every 3 months for industrial customers and future prices are not known.

-Also, because National Grid’s prices are always changing, it is normal for Foxborough Power Forward to be cheaper than National Grid at some times and more expensive at others.
+Also, because National Grid’s prices are always changing, it is normal for Foxborough Power Forward to be less expensive than National Grid at some times and more expensive at others.
 The program goal is to provide savings when compared with the average of National Grid’s changing prices, not to provide savings compared to each of National Grid’s short-term prices.

 Foxborough Power Forward offers a long-term fixed price, and when it changes, the Town announces the new price publicly before it takes effect.